-- 183. The inspection of education in a school that is also registered as a children's home may take place as a stand-alone inspection of the education provision or be aligned with the full inspection of the children's home.
-40 Where possible, Ofsted will attempt to align both inspections so that inspectors may work together and share evidence. - 184.
+- 294. The inspection of education in a school that is also registered as a children's home may take place as a stand-alone inspection of the education provision or be aligned with the full inspection of the children's home.46 Where possible, Ofsted will attempt to align both inspections so that inspectors may work together and share evidence. - 295.
 Where the education inspection takes place as a stand-alone event, inspectors must read the most recent education and children's home reports on the preparation day.
-They must make themselves aware of any current issues concerning children's welfare that may affect aspects of the school inspection, and ensure that they take these into consideration during the inspection. - 185.
+They must make themselves aware of any current issues concerning children's welfare that may affect aspects of the school inspection, and ensure that they take these into consideration during the inspection. - 296.
 Where the education and children's homes inspections are aligned, the education and social care regulatory inspectors should work together to share evidence, for example about outcomes.
 The lead education inspector should contact the social care regulatory inspector in advance to discuss the inspection.
 The social care regulatory inspector is likely to be more familiar and up to date with developments at the children's home, and this knowledge should be shared.
-The lead education inspector should share with the social care regulatory inspector any issues arising from the pre-inspection evidence or the initial telephone call to the school. - 186.
-In the notification telephone calls, neither the inspection support administrator nor the lead education inspector will refer to the inspection of the children's home, as such inspections are conducted with no notice. - 187.
-Throughout the inspection, inspectors should share the evidence that is required by them both in order to make the judgements in their respective evaluation schedules, for example evidence of child protection and safe
+The lead education inspector should share with the social care regulatory inspector any issues arising from the pre-inspection evidence or the initial telephone call to the school. - 297.
+In the notification telephone calls, neither the inspection support administrator nor the lead education inspector will refer to the inspection of the children's home, as such inspections are conducted with no notice.

-&lt;sup>40 All registered children's homes will have at least two inspections in a year.
+46 All registered children's homes will have at least two inspections in a year.
 At least one of these will be a full inspection, and the children's homes may also be subject to an interim inspection.
-All inspections are conducted in line with the 'Inspection of children's homes: framework for inspection from 1 April 2015', Ofsted, 2015; www.gov.uk/government/publications/inspecting-childrens-homes-framework.
+All inspections are conducted in line with the 'Social care common inspection framework (SCCIF): children's homes, including secure children's homes' Ofsted, February 2018; www.gov.uk/government/publications/inspecting-childrens-homes-framework.

-recruitment procedures, records, risk analyses and matters relating to safeguarding children's welfare, health and safety.
-They may inspect these matters jointly, where practicable, but in any event should share their judgements with one another to ensure that they match up, and that any inconsistencies are justified and clear to the school and the children's home.

-- 188. Inspectors should aim to feed back their judgements jointly at the end of the inspection, so that the school/home receives clear and consistent messages from Ofsted, particularly about the provision covered in both inspection schedules. - 189.
+- 298. Throughout the inspection, inspectors should share the evidence that is required by them both in order to make the judgements in their respective evaluation schedules, for example evidence of child protection and safe recruitment procedures, records, risk analyses and matters relating to safeguarding children's welfare, health and safety.
+They may inspect these matters jointly, where practicable, but in any event should share their judgements with one another to ensure that they match up, and that any inconsistencies are justified and clear to the school and the children's home. - 299.
+Inspectors should aim to feed back their judgements jointly at the end of the inspection, so that the school/home receives clear and consistent messages from Ofsted, particularly about the provision covered in both inspection schedules. - 300.
 Aligned inspections always result in separate reports one for the DfE, which covers the education provision, and one for Ofsted, which reports the findings from the care inspection.